Specialties

 What makes BDD particularly challenging is how the distorted perception feels completely real and urgent.
 The flaws you see or feel in your appearance can dominate your thoughts and drive compulsive behaviors aimed at hiding, checking, or correcting these perceived imperfections.
 This can lead to significant avoidance of social situations, work, or activities that might involve being seen by others.

-BDD often involves much more than concern about appearance—it typically reflects deeper struggles with shame, self-worth, and harsh internal criticism.
+BDD often involves much more than concern about appearance.
+It typically reflects deeper struggles with shame, self-worth, and harsh internal criticism.
 The critical inner narratives that fuel BDD usually extend beyond physical appearance to encompass fundamental beliefs about being flawed, unacceptable, or not good enough in some essential way.

 What BDD Might Feel Like

-Persistent preoccupation with perceived flaws in your appearance
+- Persistent preoccupation with perceived flaws in your appearance

-Shame, avoidance, or distress around being seen by others
+- Shame, avoidance, or distress around being seen by others

-Checking behaviors like mirror use, taking photos, or examining your appearance
+- Checking behaviors like mirror use, taking photos, or examining your appearance

-Difficulty accepting compliments or positive feedback about your appearance
+- Difficulty accepting compliments or positive feedback about your appearance

-Comparing yourself to others and consistently finding yourself lacking
+- Comparing yourself to others and consistently finding yourself lacking

-Time-consuming grooming rituals or attempts to hide perceived flaws
+- Time-consuming grooming rituals or attempts to hide perceived flaws

-Avoiding social situations, work, or activities due to appearance concerns
+- Avoiding social situations, work, or activities due to appearance concerns

-Feeling like everyone notices and judges your perceived imperfections
+- Feeling like everyone notices and judges your perceived imperfections

 How Therapy Helps with BDD

-Explore the critical inner narratives that distort self-image.
+Explore the critical inner narratives that distort self-image

-Practice compassion and embodied presence.
+Practice compassion and embodied presence

-Challenge distorted beliefs while building self-acceptance.
+Challenge distorted beliefs while building self-acceptance

 What to Expect in BDD Therapy

 We explore how BDD shows up in your life, what triggers appearance-related distress, and what beliefs about yourself and your worth drive these concerns.
-This assessment helps us understand the specific patterns that need attention.

-You'll learn tools for managing appearance-related anxiety while also exploring the deeper beliefs and experiences that contribute to your distorted self-image.
+You will learn tools for managing appearance-related anxiety while also exploring the deeper beliefs and experiences that contribute to your distorted self-image.
 We work at a pace that feels manageable and supportive.

-3. Sessions focus on developing embodied self-acceptance.
+Sessions focus on developing embodied self-acceptance

 Rather than trying to convince you that your perceptions are wrong, we work on developing a more compassionate and grounded relationship with your body and appearance.
-This includes practices that help you connect with your body as something you inhabit rather than something you observe.

 Throughout this process, we maintain careful attention to the shame that often accompanies BDD, ensuring that therapy itself becomes a space where you can practice being seen and accepted without judgment.

-Why Choose CALM Therapy for BDD Treatment
+Why Choose CALM Therapy for BDD

-• Attention to underlying shame and self-worth issues.
 BDD often reflects deeper struggles with worth and acceptability.
 We address these core issues rather than just focusing on appearance-related behaviors, creating more comprehensive and lasting healing.